10263 Why A Coach 700x394

 Conclusion

-A coach is certainly not a requirement for participation in endurance sports, however, there can be many benefits to enlisting a coach’s services.
-A good coach’s experience, depth and breadth of knowledge, and unbiased perspective can assist athletes in getting more out of their endurance sports experience and to be better at refining and working toward their performance goals.
+A coach is certainly not a requirement for participation in endurance sports; however, working with a coach can provide many benefits.
+A good coach’s experience, depth of knowledge, and unbiased perspective can assist you in getting more out of your endurance sports experience and help you achieve your goals.

-If you choose to go the coaching route, ensure that you take the time to consider what services you need, what is important to you, and ensure these qualities match up with the perspective coach’s offerings and style.
+If you choose to go the coaching route, make sure that you take the time to consider what services you need and what is important to you and ensure these qualities match up with the perspective coach’s offerings and style.

 Photo courtesy of ©BrakeThrough Media